orest-d/pointcloud-viewer-rs/README.md

 # Features

 * Display selected columns
-* Data in the selected columns can be transformed to a different scale: linear, logarithmic or quantile.
+* Data in the selected columns can be transformed to a different scale: linear, logarithmic, quantile (uniform) or quantile normal.
 * Display the point density via a color gradient with tunable brightness
 * Zoom, move, change aspect ratio
 * Show the row of data under the mouse cursor